Are you relocating to Portugal? Here is our guide to insurance in Portugal to help you make sure you have necessary cover.

 It is possible to drive a car in Portugal that has been insured in another European country, as long as you have the necessary proof of insurance.

-Home insurance is mandatory in Portugal if you are taking out a mortgage.
-It is not obligatory for rented accommodation.
+Home insurance is mandatory in Portugal if you are taking out a Portuguese mortgage.
+It is not obligatory for rented accommodation in Portugal.
 However, landlords will be obliged to take out at least minimum level of insurance on the property and may well factor this into rental costs.

 There are two types of building insurance on homes in Portugal: